 When to use customer interviews in product research?

-Basically anytime from the discovery stages through prototyping to upgrading.
+Anytime from the discovery stages through prototyping to upgrading.
 The best way is to turn it into a regular practice to assure the influx of continuous feedback on your product.

 Who conducts user interviews?